fuse-box/fuse-box/docs/server_bundle.md

 # Bundling for server

-When it gets to making server bundles FuseBox can help you achive a super fast development process
+When it gets to making server bundles, FuseBox can help you achieve a super fast development process

 ## Default setup